 University of California at Berkeley neuroscientists studied MRI brain scans of individuals and confirmed that the human brain is equally stimulated by both reading and listening.

 Participants read scripts from a podcast episode and were shown one word at a time to duplicate how the brain absorbs auditory material.
-Using previous research, they were able to code each word and the brain’s areas impacted.
+Using previous research, they were able to code each word and the areas of the brain that were impacted.
 Researchers then created maps to evaluate which parts of the brain are stimulated by certain words.
 The results showed no notable differences between listening and reading.

 What About Those Darn Distractions?